heis3nberg9/Fake-News-Classification-with-Logistic-Regression/README.md

 * False Positives (FAKE misclassified as REAL): 68
 * False Negatives (REAL misclassified as FAKE): 33

+## Future Improvements

+* Integration of Sentiment Analysis to detect emotional manipulation.

 ## Summary
 Fake news spreads rapidly online and can have serious real-world consequences — from misleading the public to fueling panic and misinformation.
 Manually fact-checking every article is impractical, which is where Machine Learning comes in.
 This project builds a fake news classifier using Python and Natural Language Processing (NLP).
 The model is trained on a labeled dataset of real and fake news articles, learning to detect patterns in the text that distinguish credible reporting from misinformation.
 Given a news headline or article, it predicts whether the content is REAL or FAKE.
-The pipeline uses TF-IDF vectorization to convert raw text into meaningful numeric features, and Logistic Regression as the classification model — achieving a test accuracy of 92%
+The pipeline uses TF-IDF vectorization to convert raw text into meaningful numeric features, and Logistic Regression as the classification model achieving a test accuracy of 92%